All Episodes

 What does that mean?

-Won't suffer any economic loss?
+Won't suffer any economic loss.

-They're they're the best uh source on uh on uh on their own uh they're not talking.
+They're the best source on their own.

-You want them to suffer an economic loss.
+You want them to suffer an economic loss?

-Here's uh here's Mike and in uh Hayden, Idaho.
+Here's Mike in Hayden, Idaho.

 Mike, welcome to the program.

-Hey Rush, Ditto from arguably the most conservative state in the nation.
+Ditto from arguably the most conservative state in the nation.

-But uh what I have to say about this is I think the press started this whole thing.
+But what I have to say about this is I think the press started this whole thing.

 I know that my initial reaction to the reports that I heard was negative.